Mathematics

 Algebra I

-This course provides a comprehensive study of first-year concepts.
+This course provides a comprehensive study of first-year Algebra concepts.
 It is designed to prepare students for subsequent course work in geometry and second-year algebra.
-Topics include numbers and equations, linear equations and inequalities, polynomials and factoring, quadratic equations, lines and their graphs, systems of linear equations, properties of exponents, rational and radical expressions, and probability and statistics.
+Topics include numbers and equations, solving multi-layered linear equations and inequalities, solving absolute value equations and inequalities, graphing and writing linear functions, systems of equations, properties of exponents, polynomial operations, factoring, solving polynomial equations by factoring, completing the square and the quadratic formula, graphing and writing quadratic functions, operations with rational and radical expressions, and solving rational and radical equations.
+By the end of the year, students are able to apply algebraic skills to a myriad of both linear and quadratic word problems.
+Emphasis is placed on developing a strong foundation upon which future mathematics can be built.
+Prerequisite: Pre-Algebra

 Geometry